Peru’s leader José Jerí ousted over ‘Chifa-gate’ scandal, as presidential ‘curse’ strikes again

 Peru’s Congress approved a motion of censure against José Jerí by 75 votes to 24 in a move that came just four months after he took office as interim president and two months before an expected general election.

-The vote follows accusations that Jerí had held unofficial meetings with Chinese businesspeople, on one occasion while wearing a hood, which led to an investigation by the Attorney General’s Office for possible illegal sponsorship and aggravated influence peddling.
+The vote follows accusations that Jerí had held unofficial meetings with Chinese businesspeople, on one occasion while wearing a hood.
+The political scandal — dubbed in the country as “Chifa-gate” after the term for Peruvian food with Chinese roots – led the Attorney General’s Office to open an investigation against Jerí.

 “The presiding officers declare the office of President of the Congress of the Republic vacant, and consequently, the office of President of the Republic is vacant,” said Fernando Rospigliosi, acting head of Congress.

-The various political blocs will now meet to agree a list of candidates for President of Congress, for a legislative vote that will determine the next interim president.
+The various political blocs will now meet to agree a list of candidates for President of Congress, for a legislative vote on Wednesday that will determine the next interim president.

 Jerí, 39, assumed the presidency in October after becoming Speaker of Congress when President Dina Boluarte was impeached.
 Boluarte had led the executive branch since the 2022 impeachment and arrest of Pedro Castillo, who served for a year and a half.